Stanley Rous

-Sir Stanley Ford Rous CBE (25 April 1895 – 18 July 1986) was an English football referee and the 6th President of FIFA, serving from 1961 to 1974.
+Sir Stanley Ford Rous CBE (25 April 1895 – 18 July 1986) was an English football referee and the 6th president of FIFA, serving from 1961 to 1974.
 He also served as secretary of the Football Association from 1934 to 1962 and was an international referee.

 Early life

 Rous was born in Mutford near Lowestoft in East Suffolk and attended Sir John Leman School in Beccles.
-He was the eldest son of a provision master but trained as a teacher in Beccles before serving in World War I as a non-commissioned officer in the 272nd brigade of the Royal Field Artillery (East Anglian) in France, Palestine, Egypt, and Lebanon.
+He was the eldest son of a provision master.
+He trained as a teacher in Beccles before serving in World War I as a non-commissioned officer in the 272nd Brigade of the Royal Field Artillery (East Anglian) in France, Palestine, Egypt, and Lebanon.

 After the war Rous attended St Luke's College in Exeter and then became a sports teacher at Watford Boys Grammar School.

 Referee

 Rous played football at amateur level as a goalkeeper for clubs including Kirkley and Lowestoft Town, but was forced to retire from playing after breaking a wrist.
 He developed an interest in refereeing whilst watching Norwich City and later qualified as a referee while studying at St Luke's and became a football league referee in 1927.
 He officiated in his first international match, a 2–0 friendly win for Belgium against the Netherlands, in the Bosuilstadion, Antwerp, on 13 March in the same year.
 He eventually officiated in a total of 34 international matches.

 He rose to the top tier of the game when he was appointed to referee the 1934 FA Cup Final at Wembley Stadium, where Manchester City defeated Portsmouth by 2 goals to 1.
 The following day, after travelling to Belgium to control an international match, Rous retired from refereeing.

 Rous made a major contribution to the game by rewriting the Laws of the Game in 1938, making them simpler and easier to understand.
 He was also the first to employ the diagonal system of control for referees as a standard practice.
 According to Belgian referee John Langenus, who had been in charge of the 1930 FIFA World Cup Final, he had seen referees from his country making a similar attempt at scientific positioning on the field of play.